verus56/Audio-foreground-app/README.md

 # Tp3 Audio-foreground-app

 Tp3
-This is a simple Flutter music app that allows you to play an audio track.
+This is a simple Flutter Audio-foreground app that allows you to play an audio track.
 It uses the Just Audio package for audio playback and provides a basic user interface with control buttons.

 ## App Overview
 This Flutter music app consists of the following components: